vmware-tanzu/community-edition/docs/site/content/docs/latest/azure-wl-template.md

 ## <a id="nsg"></a> Create a Network Security Group for Each Cluster

 Each workload cluster on Azure requires a Network Security Group (NSG) for its worker nodes named `CLUSTER-NAME-node-nsg`, where `CLUSTER-NAME` is the name of the cluster.
-For more information, see thr [Network Security Groups on Azure](ref-azure/#a-idnsgsa-network-security-groups-on-azure) topiv.
+For more information, see the [Network Security Groups on Azure](ref-azure/#a-idnsgsa-network-security-groups-on-azure) topic.

 ## <a id="private"></a> Azure Private Clusters